wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 #### Practice Questions

-**[A.2.p4.6]** A program that consists of a sequential phase and a data-parallel phase runs on 1 core in 10 minutes and on  4 cores in  6 minutes.
+**[A.2.p4.4]** A program that consists of a sequential phase and a perfectly parallelizable phase runs on 1 core in 10 minutes and on  4 cores in  6 minutes.
 How long does  the sequential phase run for?

 <div class="ui accordion fluid">